EpocDotFr/WunderlistToKanboard/README.md

   - Lists are imported as Projects
   - The default Kanboard's columns are created for each imported projects
-  - If a task is marked as completed on Wunderlist, it will be marked as closed on Kanboard
+  - If a task is tagged as completed on Wunderlist, it will be tagged as closed on Kanboard
-  - Users cannot be imported (Wunderlist doesn't provide them in the export file except IDs)
+  - Users cannot be imported
   - Attached files cannot be imported
-  - Comments cannot be imported (Wunderlist doesn't provide them in the export file)
+  - Comments cannot be imported
+  - Public lists are imported as public projects
   - Starred tasks will have a color of red, otherwise yellow (Kanboard's default)
+  - Completed tasks are moved to the KANBOARD_COMPLETED_COLUMN column and tagged as completed
+  - Notes are imported as task description
   - ~~Sub-tasks are merged in their main task's description~~ They are now created as real sub-tasks

 All the other data supported by Kanboard is imported with no problems.